23f1001617/image-card-demo/README.md

 Generated app for:

-> Replace the previous image with a fully working Unsplash image of a mountain (https://images.unsplash.com/photo-1501785888041-af3ef285b470).
-Center the image with a caption 'Majestic Mountain – Unsplash', add a light drop shadow, and ensure it scales responsively on all screen sizes using inline CSS.
+> Update the previous page to display two Unsplash mountain images side by side: one from https://images.unsplash.com/photo-1501785888041-af3ef285b470 and another from https://images.unsplash.com/photo-1500530855697-b586d89ba3ee.
+Each image should have a caption below it.
+Use inline CSS to center them horizontally with equal spacing, responsive layout, and a subtle drop shadow.

 ---
 MIT License